With Tired Eyes, Tired Minds, Tired Souls, We Slept: Plot

 Jimmy Edwards, a bullied and tormented teenager, who was once close friends with Lucas Scott (Chad Michael Murray), Skills Taylor (Antwon Tanner) and Mouth McFadden (Lee Norris), enters the school while smoking a cigarette.
 He walks down the hallway and sees the bullies who beat him up the night before going through his locker; when they notice him, they move to leave, laughing while one of them bumps him purposefully and insults him.
 Jimmy pulls out a gun just as Peyton Sawyer (Hilarie Burton) and Brooke Davis (Sophia Bush) come around the corner at the glass library doors.
-Jimmy fires one shot as Peyton and Brooke hit the floor for cover and the school is sent into a frenzied panic.
+Jimmy fires one shot as Peyton and Brooke hit the floor for cover, and the school is sent into a frenzied panic.

-Brooke searches for Peyton outside as the sports bus pulls up with Coach Whitey Durham (Barry Corbin), Lucas and Nathan (James Lafferty) getting off.
-Brooke informs them of the situation and Nathan and Lucas go into the school, Nathan looking for Haley (Bethany Joy Galeotti) and Lucas soon deciding to look for Peyton.
+Brooke searches for Peyton outside as the team bus pulls up with Coach Whitey Durham (Barry Corbin), Lucas and Nathan (James Lafferty) getting off.
+Brooke informs them of the situation and Nathan and Lucas rush into the school, Nathan looking for Haley (Bethany Joy Galeotti) and Lucas immediately deciding to look for Peyton.
 Meanwhile, Haley is sheltering a group of students in the tutor center, including Jimmy.

-Nathan and Lucas go their separate ways and Lucas finds Peyton, bleeding from a wound in her leg in the library; the wound is assumed to be a piece of glass.
-Nathan comes across Mouth who had been in the A/V room at the time of the shooting.
+Nathan and Lucas go their separate ways and Lucas finds Peyton, bleeding from a wound in her leg, in the library: the wound is assumed to be a piece of glass.
+Nathan comes across Mouth, who had been in the A/V room at the time of the shooting.
 They make their way to the tutor center.
 They get there, and, after convincing the group it is them, and not the shooter, they get in.
 As they try to help everyone escape, Jimmy pulls out the gun and forces them to stay in the tutor center, revealing himself as the shooter.
 In the midst of the chaos, Brooke is stuck in the school gym due to her parents' absence.
 She angrily confronts a ruthless reporter who is using the shooting for personal gain.